dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

   - An edit (pencil) button to open the layer configuration dialog

-  - An eye symbol for toggling the visibility of the layer

   - A slider for modifying the layer transparency

   - A more actions (three dots) button with additional options: